-A question often asked is, which is better for my pump sealing application, compression packing or mechanical seals?
+A question often asked is, which is better for my pump sealing application, compression packing (also known as pump packing) or mechanical seals?
 This blog highlights the pros and cons of each sealing option and offers guidance for making the right choice for your application.

 When compression packing makes sense